EasonLyo/sigma/README.md

 Thanks to the Vertx ecosystem, Sigma can achieve extremely high performance at a minimal cost.

-Here is some vertx module sigma module:
+Here is some vertx module sigma used:
 - vertx core
 - vertx web
 - vertx http proxy